-- The requirement for entities to exclude cash flows for taxation when measuring fair value under IAS 41 was removed.
-This amendment is intended to align with the requirement in the standard to discount cash flows on a post-tax basis.
-The amendment has not yet been endorsed by the EU.
-The Company is currently assessing the impact of the amendments on the financial statements. - Interest rate benchmark (IBOR) reform phase 2 amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 (issued on 27 August 2020 and effective for annual periods beginning on or after 1 January 2021).
-The Phase 2 amendments address issues that arise from the implementation of the reforms, including the replacement of one benchmark with an alternative one.
-The amendments cover the following areas: - Accounting for changes in the basis for determining contractual cash flows as a result of IBOR reform: For instruments to which the amortised cost measurement applies, the amendments require entities, as a practical expedient, to account for a change in the basis for determining the contractual cash flows as a result of IBOR reform by updating the effective interest rate using the guidance in paragraph B5.4.5 of IFRS 9.
-As a result, no immediate gain or loss is recognised.
-This practical expedient applies only to such a change and only to the extent it is necessary as a direct consequence of IBOR reform, and the new basis is economically equivalent to the previous basis.
-Insurers applying the temporary exemption from IFRS 9 are also required to apply the same practical expedient.
-IFRS 16 was also amended to require lessees to use a similar practical expedient when accounting for lease modifications that change the basis for determining future lease payments as a result of IBOR reform. - End date for Phase 1 relief for non contractually specified risk components in hedging relationships: The Phase 2 amendments require an entity to prospectively cease to apply the Phase 1 reliefs to a non-contractually specified risk component at the earlier of when changes are made to the noncontractually specified risk component, or when the hedging relationship is discontinued.
+- End date for Phase 1 relief for non contractually specified risk components in hedging relationships: The Phase 2 amendments require an entity to prospectively cease to apply the Phase 1 reliefs to a non-contractually specified risk component at the earlier of when changes are made to the non-contractually specified risk component, or when the hedging relationship is discontinued.
 No end date was provided in the Phase 1 amendments for risk components. - Additional temporary exceptions from applying specific hedge accounting requirements: The Phase 2 amendments provide some additional temporary reliefs from applying specific IAS 39 and IFRS 9 hedge accounting requirements to hedging relationships directly affected by IBOR reform. - Additional IFRS 7 disclosures related to IBOR reform: The amendments require disclosure of: (i) how the entity is managing the transition to alternative benchmark rates, its progress and the risks arising from the transition; (ii) quantitative information about derivatives and non-derivatives that have yet to transition, disaggregated by significant interest rate benchmark; and (iii) a description of any changes to the risk management strategy as a result of IBOR reform.

-The Company is currently assessing the impact of the amendments on the financial statements.
+The Group is currently assessing the impact of the amendments on its consolidated financial statements.

-Unless otherwise described above, the new standards and interpretations are either not relevant or not expected to affect significantly the Company's financial statements.
+Unless otherwise described above, the new standards and interpretations are not expected to affect significantly the Group's consolidated financial statements.